| || |

 Crisis Text Line

-24/7 Suicide prevention texting crisis hotline staffed by crisis specialists.
+24/7 Suicide prevention texting crisis service staffed by crisis specialists.
 Text "HOME" to 741741.

 American Psychiatric Association